Huerte/Gitomation/Inspirational_Quote.md

 ### "Your time is limited, so don't waste it living someone elses. life." - Steve Jobs
 ### "Every strike brings me closer to the next home run." - Babe Ruth
 ### "Love is the absence of judgment." - Dalai Lama
+### "Feelings come and go like clouds in a windy sky.
+Conscious breathing is my anchor." - Thich Nhat Hanh